Dynamic Wakes 3¶

-Sequential wake propagation
+Sequential wake propagation¶

-For some applications it may be useful to run foxes in state-by-state mode, i.e., without the benefits of state-wise chunking.
+in state-by-state mode, i.e., without the benefits of state-wise chunking.
 For example, when coupling it to another simulation tool that runs based on an overall outer loop over the individual states.

-For such cases the Sequential algorithm has been added, which basically is an iterator over the states.
-Obviously this algorithm is much slower than the Downwind algorithm.
-On the plus side, for timeseries ambient states, it has the advantage that it can be combined with local propagation of wake parcels between two subsequent time stamps.
-This functionality is provided by the wake frame class SeqDynamicWakes and does not require spatial homogeneity.
+algorithms.
+On the plus side, for timeseries ambient states, it has the advantage that it can easily be combined with local propagation of wake parcels between two subsequent time stamps.
+This functionality is provided by the wake frame class SeqDynamicWakes

 In [1]: